daspoon/tree-sitter-kit/README.md

   }
   ```

-The above method assumes the existence of a *Context* type which is used to identify node symbols by name and to extract the range of source text to which a node corresponds.
-Although this translation code is straight-forward, it can be complicated for grammars which have many abstract syntax types or have productions with optional elements.
+Although the translation code is straight-forward, it is tedious for grammars which have many symbol types or have productions with optional elements.
-More importantly, the type safety of the translation method cannot be guaranteed by the compiler because there is no explict relationship between the grammar and the abstract syntax.
+More importantly, its type safety cannot be guaranteed by the compiler because there is no explict relationship between the grammar and the abstract syntax.

-Using this package we can reduce the task of parser construction to the application of a macro to a structure defining a root symbol type and a list of production rules, with each rule pairing a syntax expression with a constructor for the associated symbol type.
-For example, the grammar shown above is created as follows:
+### Streamlined Interface

+Using this package, the construction of a parser for the *Expr* type is reduced to the following code:

   ```
+  import TSKit

   @Grammar
   struct ExprLang : Grammar {
     typealias Root = Expr
     static var productionRules : [ProductionRule] {
       return [
         ProductionRule(Expr.self, choicesByName: [